 - Sympathy spray – floral arrangement displayed on a standing easel often delivered to the funeral home, mortuary, or church

 - Inside Pieces – small floral spray placed inside the casket

-- Garlands/wreaths – flowers and plants secured together to form a circle that represents eternal life.
+- Garlands/wreaths – flowers and plants are secured together to form a circle representing eternal life.